jpjy/WILD-Attack/README.md

 # Overview

-This artifact contains the code, scripts, and datasets used to reproduce the experimental results in our paper, including **Location Lookup Table (LLT) probing**, **BSSID discovery**, and **BSSID–coordinate data** used in Sections 4, 5, and 6.
+This artifact contains the code, scripts, and datasets used to reproduce the experimental results in our paper, including **Location Lookup Table (LLT) probing**, **BSSID discovery**, and **BSSID–coordinate data** used in WILD Attack.

 ---